Youth Engagement in Environmental Stewardship Program

-With the support of the Fundy Community Foundation, Environmental Trust Fund and New Brunswick Wildlife Trust Fund, the 2016/2017 YEES program has reached two local high schools – St. Stephen High School and Sir James Dunn Academy.
+With the support of the Fundy Community Foundation, Environmental Trust Fund and New Brunswick Wildlife Trust Fund, the 2017/2018 YEES program has reached three local high schools – St. Stephen High School, Fundy High School and Sir James Dunn Academy.
 We are excited to announce we have received funding to continue this program for the 2018/2019 school year!!

 Nature Detective Program

 The Nature Detective Programs is a fun and interactive way of introducing elementary school-aged children to the St. Croix Estuary and Ganong Nature Park.
 Students become “Nature Detectives” of the Park and help us discover and learn about what happens at the Park when we are not here.
 Students join Park Rangers in a Park investigation into the inhabitants of the Park.
 Students follow a trail of clues as they hike and explore the Park and use these clues to make an amazing discovery at the end.
 Through their participation, students learn about our natural environment and about the animals that call our region home.
 They are also introduced to various species of trees and learn about how they grow and adapt to the environment around them.